asr1/digital-garden/src/site/notes/Talks/Storytelling in Tabletop Games.md

 Rapid fire, people wrote questions on Jenga bricks.

-**How would you make a game around an rts and how would you make an RTS and how would you make a game around supreme commander?**
+**How would you make a game around an RTS and how would you make an RTS and how would you make a game around supreme commander?**

 *2016 note: What the hell is this question?*

-Darrin: I love rts, I love Factorio.
+Darrin: I love RTS, I love Factorio.
 I would just make senseless…a 3d Factorio

-Just ranting about how much life you wasted on fFctorio
+Just ranting about how much life you wasted on Factorio

 Senseless stupid things are satisfying from a top-down scale.